markNZed/TaskFlow/processor/react/README.md

-# Client
+# React Task Porcessor

-This is the Browser Task Processor of T@skFlow written in Javascript using React and Material Design (MUI)
+This is the React Task Processor of T@skFlow written in Javascript using React and Material Design (MUI)

 To install the node packages: `npm install`

 To run locally: `npm start`

-Running on localhost set the port for the React Browser Task Processor server in package.json where PORT=3000.
+Running on localhost set the port for the React React Task Processor server in package.json where PORT=3000.
 Specify the port of the websocket NodeJS Task Processor with environment variable REACT_APP_WS_LOCALHOST_PORT (default is 5000).

 Coding preferences:
 * ES6 Javascript